GeorgKindermann/ScanTailorPostProcess/README.md

 ## Only black and white pages

-Go to the folder of the output images which have been proccessed with ScanTailor (out) and convert them to JBIG2.
+Go to the folder of the output images which have been processed with ScanTailor (out) and convert them to JBIG2.
 ```
 jbig2 -p -s -t .85 -a -w .1 *.tif
 ```
-where `-p` produces PDF ready data, `-s` is the symbole mode for texts, `-t` sets the classification threshold for symbol coder (tool low values could lead to character substitution errors.
-E.g. a 1 gets an I. Default is .92), `-a` uses automatic thresholding in symbol encoder and `-w` sets the classification weight for symbol coder (def: 0.5).
+where `-p` produces PDF ready data, `-s` is the symbol mode for texts, `-t` sets the classification threshold for symbol coder (tool low values could lead to character substitution errors.
+E.g. a 1 gets an I. Default is .92), `-a` uses automatic threshold in symbol encoder and `-w` sets the classification weight for symbol coder (def: 0.5).
 This will create files named `output.` followed by a 5 digit number and one called `output.sym`.
-The name coudld be changed with `-b`
+The name could be changed with `-b`
 And create a pdf with:
 ```
 jbig2topdf.py output > out.pdf